 The monument was commissioned, built and erected in Piedmont park in 1911.
 A dedication service was held on October 11, 1911.
 A number of Centennial Legion of Historical Military Command units were in attendance.
 Governor Hoke Smith, of the State of Georgia, received the visiting Delegations.
 To name a few in attendance were: The Ancient and Honorable Artillery of Boston under the leadership of COL Everett C. Benton, then Mayor of Boston.
 The Battalion State Fencibles, Philadelphia, Pa., Mayor Edwin Smith of Hartford, CN., James H. Preston, Mayor of Baltimore, The Fifth Regiment , Maryland National Guard of Baltimore, The Governors Foot Guard of Hartford.,CT.
 Over 50,000 veterans from both the North and the South, many of whom once fought each other, marched in a parade down Peachtree Street to Piedmont Park.

 The Old Guard has rededicated the monument each year since.
-This year, the Peace Monument will be rededicated for the 100th time on Saturday, October 15th at 2 0'clock in the afternoon.
 The Centennial Legion of Historical Military Commands will hold their annual meeting in Atlanta in order to again participate in the rededication.

 All is welcome to attend.